unixorn/online-devops-meetups/README.md

 #### Santa Clara

 Santa Clara CoffeeOps takes place every Wednesday moring at 8am PDT (1500 in the one true time zone, UTC).
 Details are posted in
 `#southbay` in the [coffeeops slack](https://coffeeops.slack.com).
-This meetup changes between formal with a [Lean Coffee](https://leancoffee.org/), and free-for-all, covering such topics as books, planning, life, kids, technology, and anything else that comes up.
+This meetup changes between formal with a [Lean Coffee](https://leancoffee.org/) format, and free-for-all, covering such topics as books, planning, life, kids, technology, and anything else that comes up.

 Not posting meet links publicly because of drivebys.